If you’re like me, you love the beginning of a new year…so much possibility lies ahead.

 In today’s post, I’ve outlined their three most important strategies you can use to start your 2018 right.

 Strategy 1: Reflect on the past year

 Successful social workers take a strengths-based approach to their lives.

-Strengths= Something you do effectively.
+Strengths= Something you do well or effectively.